Founded: April 14, 1897

 Voorhees offers degrees in accounting, African American studies, biology, business administration, child development, computer science, criminal justice, elementary education, emergency management, English, environmental science, health and recreation, mass communications, mathematics, organizational management, sociology and sports management.

-The Voorhees College Tigers are in the Gulf Coast Athletic Conference of the National Association of Intercollegiate Athletics Division I. The Tigers compete in various sports including baseball, softball, volleyball, men and women’s basketball, track and field and cross country.
+The Voorhees University Tigers are in the Gulf Coast Athletic Conference of the National Association of Intercollegiate Athletics Division I. The Tigers compete in various sports including baseball, softball, volleyball, men and women’s basketball, track and field and cross country.

 - 42 full-time faculty members with 33 percent holding doctorates and terminal degrees